-Wing IDE is another commercial Python IDE from the house of company named wingware and targets professional developers.
-Wing IDE was launched 15 years back and is very mature product and provides most of the modern set of tools and features required for Python programming.
+Wing IDE is another commercial Python IDE from the house of the company named Wingware and targets professional developers.
+Wing IDE was launched 15 years back and is a very mature product and provides most of the modern set of tools and features required for Python programming.

-Wing IDE is supported on windows, OS X and Linux and works with latest Python versions including stackless Python.
-Wing IDE has a basic version which is free of cost, a personal edition and a much powerful professional edition.
+Wing IDE is supported on Windows, OS X, and Linux and works with the latest Python versions including stackless Python.
+Wing IDE has a basic version that is free of cost, a personal edition, and a much powerful professional edition.

-Debugging is something where Wing IDE shines the most and includes features like multi process debugging, debugging of threaded code, auto child process debugging, breakpoints, code stepping, code inspection data etc. It also offers feature to remotely debug code running on Raspberry PI.
+Debugging is something where Wing IDE shines the most and includes features like multi-process debugging, debugging of threaded code, auto child process debugging, breakpoints, code stepping, code inspection data, etc. It also offers features to remotely debug code running on Raspberry PI.

-With regards to the code management, it is very flexible with Git, subversion, perforce, cvs, Bazaar and Mercurial and includes diff and merge tool.
+With regards to code management, it is very flexible with Git, subversion, perforce, CVS, Bazaar and Mercurial and includes diff and merge tools.

-Wing IDE also supports plethora of Python frameworks including Maya, MotionBbuilder, Zope, PyQt, PySide, pyGTK, PySide, Django, matplotlib and many more.
+Wing IDE also supports a plethora of Python frameworks including Maya, MotionBuilder, Zope, PyQt, PySide, PyGTK, PySide, Django, matplotlib, and many more.